civiform/docs/docs/contributor-guide/developer-guide/testing.md

     ```
     bin/run-browser-test-env
     ```

+    **TIP**: the server is accessible manually at http://localhost:9999.

     To run browser tests with the Azure browser test environment, using Azurite (the Azure emnulator) instead of the AWS emulator, run:
     ```